Thadzy/Thadzy-Obsidian/OOP4-B-Silver-DNA_Linked_List.md

 public:
 // Default constructor
 DNALinkedList() = default;
-//1.
-Constructor from a string - creates a DNA sequence from input string
-//   - Decode if string contain the alphabet in "ATCG" by pairing the bases using GetPair()
-//   - Creates linked list nodes for each character in the string DNALinkedList(const std::string& s);
+DNALinkedList(const std::string& s);
 DNANode* header() { return header_; }
 DNANode* tail() { return tail_; }